SahilRai22/AI_ChatBot/README.md

 </p>

 ## Motivation
-The motivation behind this project was to create a chatbot that simulates human-like conversation, interacts naturally with users, and provides information related to basketball, reflecting the developer's passion for the sport.
+The motivation behind this project was to create a chatbot that simulates human-like conversation, interacts naturally with users, and provides information related to basketball.

 ## Background
-Chatbots are AI programs that utilize Natural Language Processing (NLP) and sentiment analysis to communicate in human language.
+Chatbots are AI programs that utilises Natural Language Processing (NLP) and sentiment analysis to communicate in human language.
 This project is based on the Three Pillars of an NLP-Based chatbot, including generating a dialogue system, Natural Language Understanding (NLU), and Natural Language Generation (NLG).

 ## Proposed System<p align="center" >
 <p align="center" >